-The current program has a 72-credit curriculum with three major specializations: (1) urban health, (2) urban environment, and (3) urban educational policy.
-Program faculty has academic expertise in a broad range of disciplines, including the social sciences (anthropology, sociology, psychology and political science), architecture and urban planning, education, nursing and other health disciplines, and research and statistical methods.
+The current program has a 72-credit curriculum with three specializations: (1) urban health, (2) urban environments, and (3) urban educational policy.
+Program faculty have academic expertise in a broad range of disciplines, including the social sciences (anthropology, sociology, psychology and political science), architecture and urban planning, education, nursing and other health disciplines, and research and statistical methods.